one-among-us/data/people/lxyddice/page.en.md

 ## Some Memories of Her Friend

+AloneStar bid farewell to her with a playthrough of *Arcaea*'s *Last | Moment*.

+During the gameplay, they triggered a Lost and a Far with intent —— the Lost symbolising her absence, and the Far representing the lingering regrets between them.

 > Thinking back on the moments we shared, I find it hard to let go.
 >
 > From the time you taught me how to unpick a skirt’s seam line, to the long conversations we had… Over these two years, we talked about so many things.